 It also seems to boost the endocrine system and help in fulfilling the weight loss goals.
 For healing burns or wounds, you only need to keep it on that affected body part.

-Green Amethyst Jewelry
+Green Amethyst in jewelry uses

 You can get the jewelry in different styles and types including necklaces, bracelets, pendants, rings, and earrings.
 Prasiolite pendants are specifically more beneficial, as they help in keeping stone close to the heart chakra, a spot where the stone is known to resonate its powerful heart-based energy.

 Even the green amethyst earrings are sufficiently beneficial.
 As worn on the ears, they resonate the stone’s energy nearer to the crown chakras as well as the third eye.
 This is where these stones are likely to kindle your inner vision.
+See a selection of green amethyst earrings on Etsy.

 An amethyst ring is perhaps in high demand, particularly during the holidays for gifting to loved ones.
 This is unlike other gemstone jewelries that are common throughout the year.
 The green amethyst gemstone is also a famous birthstone for those born in February.
+See a selection of green amethyst rings on Etsy.

 The green amethyst beads as well as pendants are commonly worn in summer, while those made using purple amethysts are seen in winter.

 Out of all gemstone jewelries, those made using green amethyst stones are usually overlooked.
 This is perhaps due to the fact they do not match the status that diamonds have.
 However, their status is much more diamonds due to their benefits that surpass those of diamonds.
+See a selection of green amethyst pendants on Etsy.

 The certified green amethyst jewelry holds more value than those that are not certified.
 This value is equivalent to that of diamonds.
 Thus, green amethyst is a valuable investment.
 This gemstone does not depreciate unlike most non-certified jewelry and that the cost of acquiring a quality form is lower.

 One of the attractive reasons to buy green amethyst jewelry is its color and its available hues.
 Green is just a variation of the standard purple color of the amethyst gemstone.
 Thus, the resulting jewelry is available in different color shades ranging right from light green to dark purple.
+See a selection of green amethyst bracelets on Etsy.

 Yes, green is just not the only color to consider for amethyst jewelry.
 When exposed to heat, the stone changes its color to give unusually striking hues.